U.K. Students Protest Rise In University Fees

 NPR's Philip Reeves reports.

-Mr. AARON PORTER (President, National Union of Students): I absolutely condemn the small minority of students and others that have gone off for this splinter demonstration.
+AARON PORTER: I absolutely condemn the small minority of students and others that have gone off for this splinter demonstration.
 This was not part of the plan.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.